Army DITY Move Tips — How to Maximize Your PPM Payout

 - Trailer rental or tow equipment

-- Tolls (EZ Pass statements work, or save paper receipts)
+- Tolls — EZ Pass statements work, or just save the paper receipts

-- Hotel stays directly en route — not the vacation detour, the actual route
+- Hotel stays directly en route — the actual route, not the scenic detour

-- Dollies, furniture pads, moving straps rented or purchased
+- Dollies, furniture pads, and moving straps, rented or purchased

-On our JBLM move, I kept every receipt in a manila envelope I taped to the inside of the cab.
-Receipts for two tanks of diesel in our personal truck, four tanks in the rental, $47 at U-Haul for packing supplies we grabbed last minute, two nights at a Hampton Inn outside of Boise.
-Total documented expenses were just over $2,100.
-That $2,100 came directly off our taxable profit.
+On our JBLM move, I kept every receipt in a manila envelope taped inside the truck cab.
+Two tanks of diesel in our personal truck, four tanks in the rental, $47 at U-Haul for packing supplies we grabbed last-minute outside of Portland, two nights at a Hampton Inn near Boise.
+Total documented expenses came to just over $2,100 — and that $2,100 came directly off our taxable profit.

 Get a dedicated folder or envelope before you leave.
 Not after.
-The gas station receipt you toss because “I’ll remember it” is gone forever and that’s a real dollar you didn’t have to pay taxes on.
+The gas station receipt you toss because “I’ll remember it” is gone — and that’s a real dollar you didn’t have to pay taxes on.
+Small thing, real consequences.

 Tax Implications Nobody Tells You About

-This is the part the internet buries in footnotes.
+This is the part that gets buried in footnotes — and it shouldn’t be.
 Your DITY move profit is taxable income.
-The government is going to pay you a lump sum, and the IRS considers the portion above your actual expenses to be earnings.
-It will show up — usually on a W-2 as part of your military pay, sometimes coded separately — and you will owe taxes on it.
+The government pays you a lump sum, and the IRS treats everything above your documented expenses as earnings.
+It shows up on a W-2, sometimes coded separately within your military pay, and you will owe taxes on it.

-The good news: your documented expenses reduce that taxable amount dollar for dollar.
-Spend $2,100 on documented move costs and your taxable profit drops by $2,100.
-This is why the receipt strategy isn’t optional.
+The good news: documented expenses reduce that taxable amount dollar for dollar.
+Spend $2,100 on legitimate move costs and your taxable profit drops by $2,100.
+This is why the receipt strategy isn’t optional — it’s the whole game.

-The less good news: the military may withhold taxes on the advance operating allowance (AOA) when it’s paid, but the final reconciliation and any remaining taxable amount often hits in the tax year of the move.
-If you moved in October, that profit shows up on the return you file in April.
+The less good news: the military may withhold taxes on the advance operating allowance when it’s paid, but the final reconciliation often hits in the tax year of the move.
+Move in October — that profit lands on the return you file in April.
 Plan for it.
-Set aside 22–28% of your estimated profit in a savings account and don’t touch it until you’ve done your taxes.
-We learned this lesson on our first DITY when we got a $1,200 tax bill we hadn’t anticipated and had already spent the money.
+Set aside 22–28% of your estimated profit in a savings account and don’t touch it until taxes are done.
+We learned this the hard way on our first DITY — a $1,200 bill we hadn’t expected, against money we’d already spent.
+Not a fun April.

 Tax treatment depends on how the payment is structured.
 The advance operating allowance is generally not taxable.
 The final payment — the actual profit — is.
-Your finance office should give you a breakdown, but ask for it in writing and verify it against your W-2.
+Your finance office should provide a breakdown, but ask for it in writing and cross-check it against your W-2.
 Numbers have been wrong before.
+More than once.

 Common DITY Move Mistakes That Cost You Money